dev-five-git/devup-api/README.md

 - No need to write or maintain separate TypeScript definitions.

 ### **🪝 Fetch-compatible design**
-Devup API feels like using `fetch`, but with superpowers:
+devup API feels like using `fetch`, but with superpowers:

 - Path params automatically replaced
 - Query/body/header types enforced